ljlamarche/asispectralinversion/README.md

    ![SigH_geomag](https://github.com/user-attachments/assets/a4cbc41c-2361-4ac2-acec-b58d2654ab7f)

-6. An output file that shows the time between processed 2D maps in .csv format

-7. Output files with mapped information to plug into external libraries (Lompe, GEMINI) in .h5 format
+6. Output files with mapped information to plug into external libraries (Lompe, GEMINI) in .h5 format

 All maps are given in both geodetic and geomagnetic coordinates.